hankssj/musicalretreat-registration/README.txt

 Testing the registraiton system

 How it works:
-1. The list of testers is in registraiton_controller in a class variable @@EARLY_INVITEES
+1. The list of testers is in Registration_gating.early_invitees
 2. Prior to Jan 1, they need to log in (button on lower right, currently) and the system will recognize them
 3. Right now the email is sent manually